nameson2672/notebook/src/TwoPointers/two-sum-input-array-is-sorted.md

 ## Solution:

 we can solve this problem by using two-pointers approach.
-We assign left and right pointer and we add value at two pointer and if sum is less than target we increae left pointer by 1 and for grater than target we decrease right pointer by 1.
+We assign left and right pointer and we add value at two pointer and if sum is less than target we increase left pointer by 1 and for grater than target we decrease right pointer by 1.
 And we loop the process until right pointer is less than left pointer.

 ```csharp
 public class Solution